-Net gain on other investments, which was derived from realized gains on investments in funds, for the year ended March 31, 2014, was ¥313,393 thousand (\$3,043 thousand).
+Net gain on other investments, which was derived from realized gains on investments in funds, for the year ended March 31, 2014 was ¥313,393 thousand.

-The aggregate cost of the Company's cost method investments totaled \(\xi_2,461,339\) thousand and \(\xi_2,604,806\) thousand (\(\xi_25,294\) thousand) at March 31, 2013 and 2014, respectively.
+The aggregate cost of the Company's cost method investments totaled \$2,604,806 thousand and \$2,346,225 thousand at March 31, 2014 and 2015, respectively.

-Impairment of investments in certain marketable equity securities and nonmarketable equity securities, including funds, included in "Other income (expenses)" in the Company's consolidated statements of income, were recognized to reflect the decline in value considered to be other-than-temporary of ¥87,911 thousand and ¥71,681 thousand, respectively, for the year ended March 31, 2012, ¥19,788 thousand and zero, respectively, for the year ended March 31, 2013.
+Impairment of investments in certain marketable equity securities and nonmarketable equity securities, including funds, included in "Other income (expenses)" in the Company's consolidated statements of income, were recognized to reflect the decline in value considered to be other-than-temporary.
+The Company recognized impairment loss of \$19,788 thousand on marketable equity securities for the year ended March 31, 2013 and \$29,117 thousand on nonmarketable equity securities for the year ended March 31, 2015.